maetyu-d/bcu/README.md

 Though our lectures are 55 mins in duration, you should deliver for just 10-15 minutes of a lecture.
 You should finish your abridged lecture by giving indicative content of the remaining 40-45 minutes."

 Pd patches are available above and slides are available via Google Docs [here](https://docs.google.com/presentation/d/1TbulIZmY_hHMmmi_lyGcpqFzDaOWq-DLuEv2Bbtzllo) or above in PDF and pptx formats.
-Feel free to download a copy in a format of your choice.
+Download a copy in a format of your choice.